-The “BIRDS OF PREY PROTECTION FONDATION” is a non-governmental and non-profit organization.
+The “BIRDS OF PREY PROTECTION FOUNDATION” is a non-governmental and non-profit organization.
 Numerous activities of the Foundation are taking place in the field of protection and conservation of endangered species and their natural habitats, as well as on the return of extinct species.

 Our mission is to protect and preserve the most endangered group of birds of prey, as an essential part of Serbia’s biological diversity.

 Once again The Nature Reserve “Uvac” was the place and the host of celebrating “International Vulture Awareness Day” – September 1, 2018.
 The Ministry of Environmental Protection, Government of Serbia, municipality Nova Varoš and Zlatar Touristic Organization supported this event.
 This year special event of the Day of the Vultures was releasing of three Griffon Vultures tagged with satellite transmitters.
 They were part of the project “Satellite tracking of Griffon Vultures”, supported and co-financed by The Ministry of Environmental Protection, Government of Serbia.
 Partners on this project were the Institute for the Biological Research “Siniša Stanković” University of Belgrade, Belgrade ZOO and Telekom Serbia, which donates satellite transmitter.
-One of the released birds was Piroćanac, Griffon Vulture which was born in the Belgrade ZOO and was released in the wild carrying one of the transmitters.
-The other two birds from nature – Goldsmith and Mary, were found the exhausted, but were successfully rehabilitated at the Bird Center.

-The Bird of Prey Protection Foundation
+The Birds of Prey Protection Foundation

 Bulevar Despota Stefana 142